-The five West Yorkshire Authorities have been working for a number of years to bring about improvements in air quality.
+For a number of years, the five West Yorkshire Authorities have worked to improve air quality.
 A problem common to each is poor air quality due to:

 - Nitrogen Dioxide;